 Installation is very easy.
 Easier than Windows application.
 Just run

 dpkg command like below for installation.
 This will automatically unpack files in the downloaded package and install them and then will arrange the required services.
 Installing requires root privileges.
 Root privileges can be provided with the

 $ sudo dpkg -i virtualbox-5.1_5.1.14-112924~Ubuntu~yakkety_amd64.deb

 After installation is completed without any errors.
-Virtualbox can be started with different ways.
+Virtualbox can be started in different ways.
 One of them is calling

-We can start virtualbox from system menu.
-This menu can be change for different desktop environments.
+We can start VirtualBox from the system menu.
+This menu can be changed for different desktop environments.
 In this example we use KDE.